 While researching Errands Galore, I learned helping with registration is a good way to meet people.

 As I attended networking functions, I volunteered to help with registration.
-Not because it was a good way to meet people, but because I could follow a Script.
+Not because it was a good way to meet people.
+I helped with registration because it gave me something to do during the mix and mingle portion of the meeting.
+I could follow the script.

 “Hello.”
 “Welcome.”
 “Here’s your name badge.”
 “You can place your items over there.”